joshuapack/beekeeper-studio/README.md

 yarn install && yarn run electron:build
 ```

-Or you can download the M1 App [here](https://www.joshuapack.com/files/BeekeeperStudioV1.10.2.zip)
+Or you can download the M1 App [here](https://www.joshuapack.com/files/BeekeeperStudioV1.11.3.zip)
-I also have a edge build of the current master on the project: [Download here](https://www.joshuapack.com/files/BeekeeperStudioV1.10.2-edge.zip)

 This could be the last build, since, they will be upgrading to Electron 12 which supports ARM64 on Mac with M1!